ghprime/jwt-pizza/blob/main/penetrationTests/peerTest.md

   - ✅ Username → Yes
   - ❌ Prices → No
 - Just because no one has hacked it yet doesn’t mean it’s secure.

+# FYI

+I also did this with Benjamin Brittain, but I did it second with him so thats why this primary one is with Ben